Effective starting: May 30, 2018

 Divulging personal information

 - Except where stated above, or as required by legislation, court order or subpoena, Educator Impact does not share personal information with third parties.
 Educator Impact can share anonymised survey responses or aggregated statistics for the purposes of research or improvement of the EI process.
-It is very unlikely that EI would disclose any personal information with overseas entities.
+Except where stated above it is very unlikely that EI would disclose any personal information with overseas entities.
 All systems which hold personal information are operated in Australia.

 - Any party wishing to seek access to their personal information stored by Educator Impact can make a request to [email protected] and we will provide or correct the information as instructed.